verilator/verilator/docs/guide/extensions.rst

    This will report an error when encountered, like C++'s #error.

+.. option:: """ [string] """

+   A triple-quoted block specifies a string which may include newlines and single quotes.
+This extension is experimental and may be removed without deprecation.

 .. option:: $c([string], ...);

    The string will be embedded directly in the output C++ code at the point